allanlind/Spa-Control/README.md

 # Spa Controller with 7 Segment Display Driver

-Firmware for a multiplexed 3-digit 7-segment display with status LEDs, designed for the Spa Control device.
-Uses the SevSegShift library for shift register-based multiplexing on an ATmega8A.
+Firmware for an after market Spa Pool Controller incorporating a multiplexed 3-digit 7-segment display with status LEDs, uses the SevSegShift library for shift register-based multiplexing on an ATmega8A.

 ## Hardware